This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Mix Well: Ensure the dressing coats all the vegetables evenly.
+• Mix Well: Make sure the dressing coats all the vegetables evenly.

-• Store Properly: If you have leftovers, store them in an airtight container in the fridge for up to a day.
+• Store Leftovers: Keep in an airtight container in the fridge for up to 1 day.

 Frequently Asked Questions